-Personnel and Manpower Management, Naval Medical Center, San Diego, CA e-mail: gwthomas@nps.navy.mil
+Personnel and Manpower Management, Naval Medical Center, San Diego, CA

 Manpower Systems Analysis is a seven-quarter course of study with a single entry date in July.
 If further information is needed, contact the Academic Associate for this curriculum or the Curricular Officer.